Detailed course offerings (Time Schedule) are available for

 ENVIR 379 Environmental Sociology (5) I&S/NW

 Social processes by which environmental conditions are transformed into environmental problems; scientific claims, popularization of science, issue-framing, problem-amplification, economic opportunism, and institutional sponsorship.
 Examination of social constructs such as ecosystem, community, and free-market economy.
 Use of human ecology to assess whether the current framing of environmental problems promotes ecological adaptability.
 Offered: jointly with ESRM 371/SOC 379; A.

 Examines the globalization of environmental problems, including climate change, ozone depletion, and loss of biodiversity, as well as the globalization of political responses to these problems within the framework of globalization as set of interlinked economic, technological, cultural, and political processes.
 Offered: jointly with POL S 384.

-ENVIR 385 Political Ecology and the World Food System (5) I&S Litfin
+ENVIR 385 Political Ecology of the World Food System (5) I&S/NW Litfin

 Investigates the intersection of globalization and food politics, the pivotal role of petroleum in the world food system, and the commodity chains for some foods.
 Includes an optional service learning component.
 Offered: jointly with POL S 385.

 ENVIR 415 Sustainability and Design for Environment (3) Cooper

 Analysis and design of technology systems within the context of the environment, economy, and society.
 Applies the concepts of resource conservation, pollution prevention, life cycle assessment, and extended product responsibility.
 Examines the practice, opportunities, and role of engineering, management, and public policy.
 Offered: jointly with CEE 495/M E 415.